verilyw/Weekly/assets/record/rust_basic.md

 + Returning types the implement trait

-  + we can return some types that implements the [TraitName] trait without naming concret types
+  + we can return some types that implements the "TraitName" trait without naming concret types
   + **However, you can only use it if returning a single type**